-Council Recommendation 3.1: A listed entity should articulate and disclose its values with all applicable laws, rules and regulations.
+Council Recommendation 3.1: A listed entity should articulate and disclose its values.

+The Company is committed to conducting all its business activities honestly, with a high level of integrity and in compliance with all applicable laws, rules and regulations.
 The Board is dedicated to the ongoing maintenance of high ethical standards and has established a Company Code of Conduct to guide compliance with legal and other obligations to all legitimate stakeholders.
-These stakeholders include shareholders, employees, customers, government authorities, creditors and the community as whole.
+These stakeholders include shareholders, employees, customers, government authorities, creditors, and the community as a whole.
 All Directors, senior executives and employees are made aware of the existence of the Company Code of Conduct and are requested to confirm they have read it.
+The Company's values are set out in the Company Code of Conduct that is available on the Company's website at https://highcom.group/corporate-governance/